appsmithorg/appsmith-docs/website/docs/reference/widgets/filepicker.md

 ##  Upload files

-To upload a file or multiple files, you can drag and drop them onto the FilePicker widget or select files from your local machine.
+To upload a file or multiple files, you can drag and drop them onto the Filepicker widget or select files from your local machine.
 Appsmith supports various file types and data formats, including:

 * **Binary**: Binary files store data in the form of contiguous bytes, without a defined reading method.
 To upload a binary file, choose Data Format as Binary and then upload the file.
 * **Text**: Text files store data as human-readable characters.